 1950 -- Maria Louisa Porcher Wayne died.

-1860 -- In what some claim to have been the "real" start of the Civil War, the Charleston militia ousted a small group of civilian laborers and two Union officers from Castle Pinckney, making it the first Federal military installation to seized by the Confederates.
+1860 -- In what some claim to have been the "real" start of the Civil War, the Charleston militia ousted a small group of civilian laborers and two Union officers from Castle Pinckney, making it the first Federal military installation to be seized by the Confederates.

 1698 -- Affra Harleston Coming divided her estate between her nephew, John Harleston, and her husband's half-nephew, Elias Ball.

 1748 -- The Charles Town Library Society began raising money for the establishment of an academy, an educational initiative that eventually resulted in the College of Charleston.
 (Source: A History of the College of Charleston, p.
 5)

 1778 -- The city of Savannah fell to British Gen. Sir Henry Clinton, who set his sights on marching to Charles Town.

 1860 -- U.S. Major Robert Anderson wrote to his friend, Charlestonian Robert N. Gourdin, saying "I have supplies of provisions, of all kinds, to last my command about five months, but it would add to our comfort to be enabled to make purchase of fresh meat and so on, and to shop in the city."

 1899 -- The South Carolina Jockey Club disbanded and donated its property, the former Washington Race Course, to the South Carolina Library Society.